CoLRev-Environment/colrev/docs/source/manual/quality_model/identical_values_between_title_and_container.rst

 identical_values_between_title_and_container
 ============================================

-Checks if title and containers contains identical values, matches title with booktitle and journal
+Title and containers should not contain identical values.

+Matches title with booktitle and journal